-The vetus urbs (old city) developed into a prosperous city and was built on a Hippodamian street plan, with public buildings and a forum at the centre, linked to a busy river port.
-At some point members of the Roman tribes Gens Ulpia and Aelia had moved to Italica, as these tribes were the respective families of the Roman emperors Trajan (97-117) and Hadrian (117-137) who were later born here.
+The vetus urbs or old city is nowadays under the village o Santiponce, only 6 miles NW of Seville.
+It developed into a prosperous city with public buildings and a forum at the centre and was linked to a busy river port.
+At some point, members of the Roman tribes Gens Ulpia and Aelia moved into Italica.
+They were the respective families of the Roman emperors Trajan (97-117) and Hadrian (117-137) who were later born here.

 The site has been excavated extensively and some renovations have been done recently.
 The small baths and the Theatre are some of the oldest visible remains, built in the time of Augustus.
 Italica’s amphitheatre was the third largest in the Roman Empire at the time.
 It seated 25,000 spectators, about half as many as the Colosseum in Rome.
 The central pit was used for animal cages (bears and wild boars) during gladiatorial combats.
 In 2016 it was used as a filming location for the internationally famous TV show Game of Thrones.